carbon-io/atom/README.md

 To specify your CLI interface, you should add a top-level property to your object named `cmdargs`.
 The object defined at `cmdargs` can contain both commands and options.
-Options specific to a command should be nested under the command using the `options` property (`option` is also supported).
-In addition to the `options` property, commands also support `full`, `default`, and `property`. `full` behaves the same for commands as it does for options, allowing you to alias your command with something CLI friendly (e.g.
+Options specific to a command should be nested under the command using the `cmdargs` property.
+In addition to the `cmdargs` property, commands also support `full`, `default`, and `property`. `full` behaves the same for commands as it does for options, allowing you to alias your command with something CLI friendly (e.g.  'start-server' rather than 'startServer').
-'start-server' rather than 'startServer'). `default` allows you to specify a default command.
+`default` allows you to specify a default command.
 In the event that a command is not specified, the options provided will be parsed in the context of that command.
 If `property` is specified, then the parsed command (along with any nested options) will be attached to the top level object as a property (overwriting any property that may have previously existed).

 Options support the
 `property` property as well.
 Please note that if `property` is specified on an